 Like magic, when your PC reboots you will be able to boot into Safe Mode from the familiar looking Advanced Boot Options screen.

-Getting To Safe Mode From Within Windows 8
+Getting To Safe Mode From Within Windows 8 or 10

 You have a second option, however, this requires you to be booted into Windows already.
 Press the Win+R key combination and type msconfig in the run box and hit enter.